 The Brain Imaging Data Structure (BIDS) is a standard prescribing a formal way to name and organize MRI data and metadata in a file system that simplifies communication and collaboration between users and enables easier data validation and software development through using consistent paths and naming for data files.
-BIDS is strict regarding file organization, naming, and file metadata; but in order to support wide adoption, permits substantial flexibility in the details of how other dataset metadata are described within the standard.

 Open metadata markup language (odML) is a format for storing metadata in an organised human- and machine-readable way.
 It does not constrain the metadata content, while providing a common schema (with implementations in XML, JSON, YAML) to integrate metadata from various sources.
 In addition, odML facilitates and encourages standardization by providing terminologies for metadata.